 Want to know how much NFL team prices have soared?
 When Malcolm Glazer bought the Buccaneers in 1995, he paid a then-record $192 million.
 Now you have to pay multiple billions of dollars to get a franchise.
 Glazer died in 2014, though, leaving the Bucs, and his controlling interest in Manchester United, to his children.
 Joel Glazer is the one member of the family who is a co-chairman of both Man U and the Buccaneers, so he seems like he’s got the most sway.
 Also, he’s the only one with his birthday listed in Wikipedia.

 The NFL, as you can tell from reading this article, skews older in terms of its owners.
-As such, the fact that Snyder is “only” 54 makes him something of a spring chicken.
+As such, the fact that Snyder is “only” 55 makes him something of a spring chicken.
 Of course when he bought the team in 1999, he was extremely young for an NFL owner.
-His tenure as the owner of Washington has been quite controversial for many reasons, including the fact that despite years of backlash, he refuses to entertain changing the team’s nickname.
+His tenure as the owner of Washington has been quite controversial for many reasons, including his long-standing refusal to change the team's nickname.
+Snyder finally relented in 2020, giving us the Washington Football Team.

 Lamar Hunt, who was from an oil family, founded the Kansas City Chiefs and then the Dallas Texans.
 He was a founding member of the AFL and reportedly came up with the name “Super Bowl.”
 He also was vital to the founding of the MLS and owned three different MLS franchises in his life.
 When Lamar died in 2006, his son Clark took over as the primary owner.